 Start wondering about your own soul, your body, and your energy – your partner will most likely be attracted to that and will want to join you in the exploration (or they might not and that will provide you with information to make decisions).

 2. Does your partner want that connection?

 We cannot force our partners to connect with us.
 But, if we are doing the work, we can invite them to join us.
 We can ask verbally, physically, and/or energetically.

-Now, one needs to have a desire to explore deeper connections.
+Most importantly, one needs to have a desire to explore deeper connections.
 If there are blockages or fear, if a partner is emotionally unavailable or has trust issues, it might be harder to engage them.

 However, if they do have a desire for a deeper, juicier connection, they will join us in practices and will get curious together with us.
 They will slowly start connecting to themselves and will urge for more connection with us.

-You see, you can tell me all you want that food at a certain restaurant is great.
+To clarify, you can tell me all you want that food at a certain restaurant is great.
 You can tell me all about it but only until I try it, will I start going regularly.
 I will not just go to the restaurant to listen to you talk about food.
-I will need to try the food to be convinced and surely, I'll want to eat more.
+I will need to try the food to be convinced and surely, I’ll want to eat more.
 So, if partners are ready to start practicing together, at the same time as building a connection with themselves, that is a sign that they want a deeper connection with you.

 3. What are you doing to create it?

 Wanting something is a great first step, however, it is not the last one.
 What are you doing to create a deeper connection?